craigtrupp/Educational-Data-Python-Items/HackerRank/entry_easy/easy_md.md

 * [**`Fourth Set`**](/HackerRank/entry_easy/fourth_set.py)
     * `Itertools.product` itertools.product() This tool computes the cartesian product of input iterables.
 It is equivalent to nested for-loops.
 For example, product(A, B) returns the same as ((x,y) for x in A for y in B).
         - You are given a two lists A and B. Your task is to compute their cartesian product X.
-    * `Itertools.permutations` You are given a string S. Your task is to print all possible permutations of size l of the string in lexicographic sorted order.
+    * `Itertools.permutations` - You are given a string S. Your task is to print all possible permutations of size l of the string in lexicographic sorted order.
+    * `collections.Counter` - Raghu is a shoe shop owner.
+His shop has X number of shoes.
+    He has a list containing the size of each shoe he has in his shop.
+    There are N number of customers who are willing to pay  xi amount of money only if they get the shoe of their desired size.
+    Your task is to compute how much money Raghu earned.
+Here is a fairly straight forward use to create a counter object for key/index count than can use a dctionary properties to decrement the keys as we receive input for customers if the size is available or not

 ---